Skip to main content

 tip

-Go to the Groups section to create the group, and then to the API Key section to create the key.
+Go to the Groups section to create a group, then to the API Key section to create a key.

 warning

-Remember that the key will be visible only once, so handle it with care and save it securely.
+The key will be visible only once — save it securely.

-As a final step, you will need to associate the group with the route and the key.
-In this way, we are establishing that the pirate-crew group holds the key to authenticate to the gpt-pirate-route.
+Associate the group with the route and the key.
+This establishes that the group holds the key to authenticate to the route.

 from openai import OpenAI